Choice Architecture

 The Basic Idea

-This is an example of choice architecture, which means that our decisions are influenced by the way that choices are presented.1 To this end, a choice architect is someone who creates the environment that influences decision-making.
-In the situation above, consumer decisions are influenced by directing their attention to a sale, which we associate with being good, by default.
-Choice architecture is related to libertarian paternalism and nudge theory, which proposes that positive reinforcement and implicit suggestions can influence behavior.2 However, choice architecture is not always used to benefit those making decisions.1
+This is an example of choice architecture, which means that our decisions are influenced by how choices are presented.1 To this end, a choice architect is someone who creates the environment that influences decision-making.
+In the situation above, consumer decisions are influenced by directing their attention to a specific sale item and making it look like a good deal.

 The first misconception is that it is possible to avoid influencing people’s choices.

-– Richard Thaler, Nobel Prize winning behavioral economist for his nudge theory
+— Richard Thaler, Nobel Prize-winning behavioral economist for his nudge theory

 Key terms

-Choice architect: Someone who frames information and designs the presentation of choices.
-Many people turn out to be choice architects, without realizing it.
+Choice Architect: Someone who frames information and designs the presentation of choices.
+Many people turn out to be choice architects without realizing it.

-Libertarian paternalism: The idea that it is both possible and legitimate for institutions to influence behavior while also respecting freedom of choice (i.e. without coercion).
+Libertarian Paternalism: The idea that it is both possible and legitimate for institutions to influence behavior while also respecting freedom of choice (i.e. without coercion).

-Nudge: Any aspect of choice architecture that alters behavior in a predictable way, without forbidding options or significantly changing economic incentives.
+Nudge: Any aspect of choice architecture that alters behavior in a predictable way without forbidding options or significantly changing economic incentives.

 History